tinko26/ao.net/docs/namespaces/ao.mathematics.md

 tr(C)  = 4
 ```

 Additionally, all the square matrices have properties that are useful in geometric calculations.
 However, the implementation does not focus on speed.
-For example, calculating the inverse of a $$6\times 6$$ really takes some time.
+For example, calculating the inverse of a $$6\times 6$$ matrix really takes some time.

 ```csharp
 var M = Matrix2x2.Householder(Vector2.Unit1);